Five Things Newcomers to Canada Need to Know About Housing in Alberta

 When you find a place to rent in Alberta, you'll need a job or money to pay for it.

-A recent Statistics Canada Labour Force Survey showed Alberta's jobless rate in August 2024 was 7.7 percent, up 0.6 percent from July.
+A recent Statistics Canada Labour Force Survey showed Alberta's jobless rate in October 2024 was 7.3 percent, down 2.4 percent from September.

 Alberta's minimum wage is $15 per hour, and the province has not announced plans to increase it.